The-EG/plugins-dashboard/README.md

 ## Setup Your Own Dashboard

-You can use this to track your own dashboards!
+You can use this to track your own plugins!

 1. Fork this repo
 3. Replace the contents each .json file in data/ with an empty object (`{}`)